 LL.M.
 Admissions and Online Application

-Completed applications including all supporting documents must be received by June 15, 2015.
+Completed applications, including all supporting documents, must be received by October 15, 2014 for the Spring 2015 semester and June 15, 2015 for the Fall 2015 semester.
 Applications will be reviewed upon submission and admission decisions will be made on a rolling basis.

 Current law students are advised to wait until they have completed five semesters of law school before applying to the LL.M. program.